-Our good friends, Kristy & Chris, were on their way to Portugal for a vacation, and they added a day-long layover in Chicago, so that we could meet up there.
+Our good friends, Kristy & Chris, were on their way to Portugal for a vacation.
+They added a day-long layover in Chicago, so that we could meet up there.

 Brown foods never photograph well, but you’ll have to trust me on this taste explosion.
-It was like my dream breakfast, and I have been thinking about it ever since.
+It was like my dream breakfast.
+I have been thinking about it ever since.
 So flipping good.

-People have always told me that I need to get one, and now I know what the fuss was about.
+People have always told me that I need to get one.
+Now I know what the fuss was about.
 It was seriously the best cinnamon roll I’ve ever had.

 Cloud Gate & Willis Tower

-We took the elevator ride to the top to experience the glass floor with views to the sidewalk below, and relived some movie magic.
+We took the elevator ride to the top to experience the glass floor with views to the sidewalk below.
+And relived some movie magic.

 After much walking and sightseeing, it started pouring rain.
 We decided to stay cozy for the night and order in to our Airbnb.

 We went to Victory’s Banner, which I’d never visited before.
 It’s a vegetarian restaurant with a small separate vegan menu.

 I’d heard good things about the vegan French toast with raspberry puree on top.
-It was pretty tasty; although, it was hard to beat my breakfast from the day before.
+It was pretty tasty.
+Although, it was hard to beat my breakfast from the day before.